mozer86/simple_model/test_data/example_building.md

 # Introduction

 This file is an example of how to model a simple apartment.
-This section provides details on the apartment itself, before any modeling happens.
+This section provides details about the apartment itself, before any modeling happens.

 ## Apartment layout